ilya-markevich/node-mapper/README.md

 4) Custom -> Custom

-* only fields from source value that's included in source type will be converted.
+* only fields from source value that are included in source custom type will be converted.
-Converted fields will be added in a result only if there are included in destination type.
+Converted fields will be added to the result only if they are included in destination type.

 ```javascript
 class SourceType {